nuxt-service-layers/.github/profile/README.md

 imagine this will be most useful when constructing small scale apps that only need common features.
 There is of course a trade off between flexability and development speed.

+This should give the developer instant access to users, accounts, email services, notifications and so on.
+So you can quickly get a prototype out of the door without worrying too much about these features that are more or less generic accross full stack applications.

+What this project wont provide:
+	Using this would not be suitable for scaling a web app, only for prototying and concept validation.
+This would also be useful for very small scale web apps.

 ## Services

 This project is in its birthing stage the this list is very limeted and has limeted support of